EU Vaccine Strategy

 A European Team of coronavirus experts

-On 17 March, the European Commission set up an advisory panel on coronavirus composed of 7 expert epidemiologists and virologists from several Member States to formulate science-based EU response guidelines and coordinate risk management measures.
+On 17 March, the European Commission set up an advisory panel on the coronavirus composed of 7 expert epidemiologists and virologists from several Member States to formulate science-based EU response guidelines and coordinate risk management measures.
 The panel, which was created following a mandate by EU Member States, is chaired by Commission President, Ursula von der Leyen and Stella Kyriakides, Commissioner for health and food safety.
 The panel’s agenda and summaries of meetings are available under the ‘meetings tab’ here.

 The European Centre for Disease Prevention and Control (ECDC) is an EU agency that strengthens Europe's defences against infectious diseases.